-CentOS 7 Transition Support from Nor-Tech
+CentOS 7 EOL Support from Nor-Tech

 MINNEAPOLIS May 24, 2021 — Nor-Tech, the leading experts on Linux-based high-performance technology solutions, just announced plans to safely and smoothly transition new and existing HPC clients from CentOS 7 to a strong alternative such as Rocky Linux.